webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

  * @returns {Object} - An object containing the menuID of the recommended menu.
  */
 async function recommendMenuForUser(targetUserId, N) {
-  // Retrieving orders of the target user const targetUserOrders = await prisma.menuOrderInfo.findMany({
+  // Retrieve orders of the target user const targetUserOrders = await prisma.menuOrderInfo.findMany({
     where: {
       userID: targetUserId,